Public Questions, Submissions and Petitions

 Petitions inform the Council, in a public way, of the views of a section of the community and serve as a means of placing community concerns before Council.

-A petition is to be addressed to the Shire President, be made by electors of the district and contain a summary of the reasons for the request.
+A petition must be in the same format as the Shire’s petition template and must be made by electors of the district and contain a summary of the reasons for the request.

 • be addressed to the Shire President and Councillors;

-• contain a concise statement of facts and the action sought on the front page of the petition;
+• contain a concise statement of facts and the action sought on every page of the petition;

 • contain the names, addresses and signatures of the elector(s) making the request, and the date each elector signed;